 Red flags in the proposal

-Time-and-materials pricing with no cap, deliverables described as 'strategy and recommendations' rather than working systems, success metrics that are measured by the consulting firm rather than by your business results, and a Phase 2 that is referenced in the Phase 1 proposal are all signs of an engagement designed to extend rather than resolve.
+Time-and-materials pricing with no cap, deliverables described as 'strategy and recommendations' rather than working systems, success metrics that are measured by the consulting firm rather than by your business results, and a Phase 2 that's referenced in the Phase 1 proposal are all signs of an engagement designed to extend rather than resolve.

 What a Good Answer Looks Like